Here are the locations of mobile speed cameras in Calderdale

-Mobile speed cameras will be at the following locations from week commencing Monday 17 September.
+Mobile speed cameras will be at the following locations in Calderdale from week commencing Monday 24 September.

 Boothtown Road Between Woodside Road & Ploughcroft Lane